-Reading is accessed throughout the curriculum often linking Literacy and Topic work or simply by the teacher providing opportunities to read in other subjects, for example; reading recipes in cooking, accessing the internet, bringing books alive through art, music and dance, learning phonic sounds through music and reading stories in the forest and outdoor environment.
+Reading is accessed throughout the curriculum often linking English and other subjects such as history and geography.
+The class teacher will also provide opportunities to read in other subjects, for example; reading recipes in cooking, accessing the internet, bringing books alive through art, music and dance, learning phonic sounds through music and reading stories in the outdoor environment.